I. Formal Relationship Between the University and Students

 43. Religious Holidays/Examination Schedule

 In some instances, students may find themselves, for religious reasons, unable to write a final examination on a scheduled day.
 If the final examination cannot be rescheduled to avoid the conflict, the student concerned shall be evaluated by other means, which may include another examination scheduled at a different time.
-Students must complete the appropriate form (available from the Office of the Registrar) and notify their instructors of a conflict at least two weeks prior to the examination period.
+Students must complete the appropriate form and notify the instructor(s) of a conflict at least two weeks prior to the examination period.

 44. Final Examinations Missed